emartinc/SDA_Final_Project/index.markdown

   <figcaption class="figure-caption">Figure 1: Traffic Accidents per year spanning from 2012 to 2024.</figcaption>
 </figure>

 When looking at traffic accidents by year, 2017 clearly stands out as the peak, recording the highest number of incidents.
 From 2012 to 2017, the number of traffic accidents increased, with its highest point in 2017.
 After that peak, the numbers begin to decline, with a small  drop in 2018 and 2019.
-Then, in 2020 there is a noticeable decrease, likely influenced by the COVID-19 pandemic and related lockdowns, which heavily influenced urban mobility, prob.
+Then, in 2020 there is a noticeable decrease, likely influenced by the COVID-19 pandemic and related lockdowns, which heavily influenced urban mobility.
 From 2021 to 2024, accident numbers continued to fall, though at a more stable rate, reaching similar levels to 2012.
 The change of traffic accidents from 2021 to 2024 is probably influenced by commuting behavior, remote work, and fewer vehicles on the road due to the pandemic.

 ## A Curious Disconnect: Fewer Accidents, More Fatalities?